whateverforever/zettelwarmer/Readme.md

   -p PICKLENAME, --picklename PICKLENAME
                         Name of the pickle file to save file ages into.
 Will be saved in the Zettel folder.
-  -i, --interactive     Print stuff and ask if files should be opened.
-  -v, --visualize       Show a heatmap of Zettel ages -vo, --visualize-only
+  -vo, --visualize-only
-                        Do not open or modify anything, only show the heatmap
+                        Do not open or modify anything, only show the heatmap.
 ```

 ## Requirements